raux/raux.github.io/index.md

 Our goal is to facilitate a discussion for young researchers to build an sustain their networks in research.
 Topics of discussion include:
 </p>

-- Exposure to latest trends in Software such as the impact of generative AI and augmentated visualization.
+- Exposure to latest trends in Software such as the impact of generative Artifical Intelligence and augmentated computing and visualization.

 - Educate and exposre to how top-class young research looks like.

-- Estabilish and build Japanese localized networks that link with global research.
+- Estabilish and build Japanese localized networks that link with global diversity and inclusiveness.

-- Towards Research & Education at a global standard.
+- Build Research & Education that is innovative and solves global issues.

 ## Call for Contributions